Why study this course?

 This course places a strong emphasis on the idea that all public art can be seen as performative, regardless of the disciplines an artwork entails.
 The ideas of public work and performativity will therefore represent interdisciplinary stimuli for a variety of tasks and topics.

-In the autumn and spring terms you’ll follow the module Public Art and Performative Practices, which will provide an overall artistic and conceptual path for your learning.
+In the autumn and spring terms you’ll follow the module Public Art: Creating and Curating, which will provide an overall artistic and conceptual path for your learning.
 With regular visits to London art galleries, you’ll have the chance to explore the artistic and cultural potential of developing public art works, as well as making professional contacts in the process.
 Practical projects and workshops in studio will complement these, enabling you to creatively test the ideas you have explored.

 The Research for Practice module will support you through this creative journey, helping you develop your research awareness and providing you with a greater understanding of the implications of developing methodologies and academic inquiries.
 In turn, this will inform your artistic perspectives with theoretical and methodological rigour.